12Mosch/Cognify/test-image-cleanup.md

 ## How it works now

 1. **Image Upload**: File is uploaded and tracked for potential cleanup
-2. **Image Removal**: When user clicks "x", file is immediately deleted from storage
+2. **Image Removal**: When user clicks "x", the file is immediately deleted from storage
 3. **Form Cancellation**: Any remaining tracked files are cleaned up
 4. **Successful Creation**: Files are marked as "used" and won't be cleaned up